LordofBone/Bot_Engine/README.md

     EmotionEngineInterface.get_emotion()

-With the above, the config and training the chatbot on custom data - you can use the bot engine to integrate into any robotics system or text only chat system.
+With the above, the config and training the chatbot on custom data - you can use the bot engine to integrate into any robotics system or basically anything else.

 Future plans include evolving to emotion system to go beyond positive/negative.